 All the world is here.
 It is there.
 It is everywhere.
 All the world is right where you are.
 Now.
 Following a circle of family and friends through the course of a day from morning till night, this endearing picture book affirms the importance of all things great and small in our world, from the tiniest shell on the beach, to warm family connections, to the widest sunset sky.

-You might also enjoy 30 Magical Christmas Books Kids Love & 10 Great Stories for Kids You Should Have in Your Home
+You May Also Enjoy 10 Great Stories for Kids You Should Have in Your Home

 The beloved story of a deer in the forest reaches a new generation of readers with a fresh new look.
 Bambi’s life in the woods begins happily.
 There are forest animals to play with and Bambi’s twin cousins, Gobo and beautiful Faline.
 But winter comes, and Bambi learns that the woods hold danger–and things he doesn’t understand.